Why AI Citations Are the New Backlinks

 Vague, generic content rarely gets cited.
 AI engines prefer sources that provide specific, actionable, data-rich information.
 A page that says "email marketing is effective" is far less citable than one that provides a detailed comparison of email marketing strategies with specific use cases and outcomes.

-The Content Optimization Playbook
+The AI Citations Optimization Playbook

 Now for the actionable part.
 Here are the specific techniques that make your content more citable by AI engines.